stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 As a bonus action on your turn, you can move the lights up to 60 feet to a new spot within range.
 A light must be within 20 feet of another light created by this spell, and a light winks out if it exceeds the spell’s range.

-The number of lights created increases by 4 when you reach 5th level (8 lights), 11th level (12 lights), and 17th level (16 lights).

 ## Eldritch Blast
 *Evocation Cantrip*<br>
 **Casting Time:** 1 Action<br>